migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/portability.md

 **Trade-offs:**

-- Cloud-agnostic design may prevent use of managed services
+- Cloud-agnostic design may prevent the use of managed services
 - Abstraction adds complexity

 **Open questions:**